Membership at Shepherd of the Hill

 INTERESTED IN MEMBERSHIP?

 Are you interested in becoming a member of Shepherd of the Hill?
 To be a member of a church is to make a public promise to live according to the Word and to support the work of the congregation.
 In the Bible this is called a covenant.
 Membership means ministry and service, going from being a consumer to becoming a provider of God’s love and care to others.
+It's changing from "Shepherd is where I go for church" to "Shepherd is my church".

 Membership is important in that it enables you to serve in ways not available to non-members, such as: Teaching Sunday School classes; voting at congregational meetings, serving on committees, and being ordained and installed as Elders and Deacons.

-We offer a "Journey to Membership" class when the need is present.
+We offer a "Learning About Shepherd" class when the need is present.
 In this class, you'll be introduced to the vision, mission, and core values of our church and the many diverse programs we offer.
 You'll meet our church leaders and learn about Presbyterian polity, stewardship and service opportunities.
 Those ready to join Shepherd of the Hill will meet with our Session Elders at this class to request membership.
 You will then be received into membership at a worship service in the following weeks.
 If you have not been previously baptized, you will be on the day you are received in worship.

 Membership in the Church of Jesus Christ is a joy and a privilege.
 It is also a commitment to participate in Christ’s mission.
 A faithful member bears witness to God’s love and grace and promises to be involved responsibly in the ministry of Christ’s Church.
 Such involvement includes: